Investigations

 Test

-PET/CT imaging may improve staging by detecting involved lymph nodes or metastatic disease, which would make the patient ineligible for curative therapy.[25][26]
-However, accuracy of fluorodeoxyglucose (FDG)-PET may be low in some gastric cancer types (e.g., diffuse and mucinous) because of low FDG uptake.[27][28]
+Combined PET/CT imaging may improve staging by detecting involved lymph nodes or metastatic disease.
+It should be considered for patients whose CT scans show locally advanced disease to rule out distant metastases, which would make them ineligible for curative therapy.
+The NCCN notes that combined fluorodeoxyglucose (FDG)-PET/CT imaging offers several potential advantages over FDG-PET or CT scans alone.[26]
+However, the accuracy of FDG-PET may be low in some gastric cancer types (e.g., diffuse and mucinous) because of low FDG uptake.[28][29]

 Result